 More content = More relevant keywords = Better personal SEO (Search Engine Optimization) or visibility

-Most people know enough to put at least some information in the Summary, Experience and Education sections.
-But take a look at all the other sections available to you (at this writing), and use each one you can.
-Many people don’t know about, or neglect these sections:
+Most people know enough to put at least some information in the Summary/About, Experience and Education sections.
+But take a look at all the other sections available to you and use each one you can.
+Here are some of the often neglected or under-used sections (at this writing):

 - Honors & Awards